-Mosquito survey identifies reservoir of diseaseMay 9th, 2013 in Diseases, Conditions, Syndromes /
+Mosquito survey identifies reservoir of diseaseMay 9, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 A large scale, five year study of mosquitoes from different ecological regions in Kenya, including savannah grassland, semi-arid Acacia thorn bushes, and mangrove swamps, found a reservoir of viruses carried by mosquitoes (arboviruses) that are responsible for human and animal diseases.
 This research, published in BioMed Central's open access journal Virology Journal, highlights the need for continued surveillance in order to monitor the risk of disease outbreaks.